dev-yoga/notebook/README.md

-Just experimenting in python :)
+Just experimenting with python :)